inkline/inkline/packages/inkline.io/pages/docs/introduction/customization/template.md

 #### Using `webpack`

-Make sure you have `stylus-loader`, the loader for stylus files installed and properly configured as follows in your `webpack.config.js`:
+Make sure you have `stylus-loader`, the loader for Stylus files installed and properly configured as follows in your `webpack.config.js`:

 ~~~js
 const path = require('path');